Delaware Catalyst Loans

 Vacant and abandoned properties also present a barrier to economic recovery.
 When neighborhoods face high concentrations of vacant properties or when properties remain vacant for long periods of time, the cost of renovation or redevelopment is often greater than the after-improved value, putting scalable and targeted revitalization efforts financially out of reach.
 In many neighborhoods facing high levels of vacancy, there is also a significant homeownership gap, negatively impacting neighborhood stabilization and growth.
 This is often compounded by the rising costs and limited availability of “move-in” ready homes for sale in these markets.

-The Catalyst Fund will also take steps to encourage the participation of new and emerging developers in order to expand the pool of local developers to help scale development activity and support equitable revitalization and inclusive economic opportunity.
-The Catalyst Fund will be designed to reach new developers to engage them in returning vacant properties to productive use.
-The Catalyst Fund will expand opportunities for homeownership while increasing diversity in the state’s real estate development community.
+The Catalyst Fund will also take steps to encourage the participation of developers in order to expand the pool of local developers to help scale development activity and support revitalization and inclusive economic opportunity.
+The Catalyst Fund was designed to reach new developers to engage them in returning vacant properties to productive use.
+The Catalyst Fund will expand opportunities for homeownership.

 By expanding opportunities for real estate developers with roots in local communities to participate in growth and revitalization efforts, the Catalyst Fund will help chart a new path toward inclusive economic opportunity and neighborhood revitalization.